 A: Quadrature output refers to the use of two output channels (A and B) separated by 90 degrees of phase shift.
-The fact that the signals are 90 degrees out of phase allows a controller to determine the direction of rotation, i.e. if channel A leads B then the encoder is spinning one direction, if B leads A then it is spinning the other direction.
-Refer to the channel timing charts for a graphical view of this concept.
-Remember that each channel provides the rated pulses per revolution (PPR) for each encoder.
+The fact that the signals are 90 degrees out of phase allows a controller to determine the direction of rotation, i.e. if channel A leads B then the encoder is spinning one direction, if B leads A then the other.
+See the channel timing charts for a graphical view of this concept.
+Remember that each channel provides the rated PPR for each encoder.
 For example: with a 100 PPR encoder, there are 100 pulses per revolution from channel A, and 100 pulses from channel B. This is a total of 200 pulses if your controller can count both channels (X2 logic).
 Some controllers can count the rising edge and the falling edge of each pulse (on both channels) thereby increasing the effective resolution by a factor of four (X4 logic), and counting 400 edges per revolution on a 100 PPR quadrature encoder.
 This doesn't mean that there are 400 pulses coming from a 100 PPR quadrature encoder.